sarahjee88/LPTHW/exercise summaries.md

 ## LPTHW: Exercise 7
 ### Summary
 I used print functions and many variables.
 I learned importance of 'comma (,)'.
 Typing things is fun!
+# 2017-02-14
+## LPTHW: Exercise 8
+### Summary
+I typed things in called 'formatter'.
+I learned what they do, and how they work.
+Formatters are so cool and uh-mazing!